diegobit/usa-plus/README.md

 ## Description

-This is USA layout but you can type accented characters with OPTION+vocal
+This is USA layout but you can type accented characters with `OPTION+vocal`:

-eg.
 ```
 à   OPTION+a
 è   OPTION+e